Liquid Crystal Titan Resource Hub

 In case of emergency the E-Stops are located on the front of the machine and inside the chamber of the printer.

-- When the E-stop is engaged power is still present in the machine.
+• When the E-stop is engaged power is still present in the machine.
 Linear motion and the light array will not function, but the GUI will.
 The linear motion has a brake system to prevent the print arm from falling.

-- If the printer requires being unplugged in an emergency situation, turn the isolator switch OFF first if it is safe to do so.
+• If the printer requires being unplugged in an emergency situation, turn the isolator switch OFF first if it is safe to do so.
 If this is not possible, turn off the power supply to the socket where the printer is plugged in if it is safe to do so.

-- Ensure the printer is safely deenergized and disconnect from the air supply by a competent person before it is moved.
+• Ensure the printer is safely deenergized and disconnect from the air supply by a competent person before it is moved.

-- To disengage the activated E-Stop, simply twist the button anti-clockwise after ensuring printer is powered on and safety concerns are removed.
+• To disengage the activated E-Stop, simply twist the button anticlockwise after ensuring printer is powered on and safety concerns are removed.

-When the print has finished
+When the print hs finished

-Liquid Crystal Titan does not need monitoring or supervision during the printing process, you do not need to be present when the print is due to finish.
+Titan does not need monitoring or supervision during the printing process, you do not need to be present when the print is due to finish.

 Leaving a finished print inside the printer for a time will allow excess resin to drip back into the vat.
+When you are ready to clean the print, open the door.
+Refer to the “Cleaning prints” section for further guidance.

 Emptying resin from vat

-1. Select the ‘Empty Vat’ ‘EMPTY VAT SYMBOL’ routine in the Calibration Routines.
+1. Select the ‘Empty Vat’ routine in the ‘Calibration Routines’.

 2. The resin management system will start pumping resin out of the vat.
 It is important to monitor level of resin in the container and pause process if it is full.